 3. Decide on the amount of money you want to invest.

-4. Place a ‘buy order’.
+4. Place a ‘metal buy’ order.
 You can do this through your stockbroker’s trading platform.

-Investing in the metal sector shares in India can be suitable for a range of investors, but it may be particularly appealing to long-term investors, risk-tolerant Investors, portfolio diversifiers, commodity Investors and other active traders.
+Investing in the metal sector shares in India can be suitable for a range of investors, but it may be particularly appealing to: long-term investors, risk-tolerant Investors, portfolio diversifiers, Commodity Investors and other active traders.
+However, one must consider their risk appetite and investment goals before investing.

 Keep yourself informed and up-to-date on a variety of thematic sectors by reading the articles below: